arbiosu/calspy/README.md

 # cals.py
-A simple command line app to track your calories.
+A simple command line app to track your calories using Typer, Rich, and SQLite3.

 ### How to Use:
     ```